We performed a comparison between Microsoft Configuration Manager and SUSE Manager based on real PeerSpot user reviews.

 More Microsoft Configuration Manager Pricing and Cost Advice →

 Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews while SUSE Manager is ranked 13th in Configuration Management with 4 reviews.
 Microsoft Configuration Manager is rated 8.2, while SUSE Manager is rated 9.0.
-The top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
+The top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
 On the other hand, the top reviewer of SUSE Manager writes "Easy to deploy, offers embedded monitoring, and is very stable".
 Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager, whereas SUSE Manager is most compared with Red Hat Satellite, Red Hat Ansible Automation Platform, AWS Systems Manager, BigFix and HashiCorp Terraform.
 See our Microsoft Configuration Manager vs. SUSE Manager report.

 See our list of best Configuration Management vendors.